 FF management identified material weaknesses in FF's internal control over financial reporting.
-The material weaknesses in FF's internal control over financial reporting remained unremediated as of the year ended December 31, 2021 and the periods ended March 31, 2022 and June 30, 2022.
-See the section titled "Risk Factors - Risks Related to FF's Business and Industry - FF identified material weaknesses in its internal control over financial reporting.
+The material weaknesses in FF's internal control over financial reporting remained unremediated as of the year ended December 31, 2021 and the three months ended March 31, 2022.
+See the section titled "Risk Factors - FF identified material weaknesses in its internal control over financial reporting.
 If FF is unable to remediate these material weaknesses, or if it identifies additional material weaknesses in the future or otherwise fails to maintain effective internal control over financial reporting, it may not be able to accurately or timely report its financial condition or results of operations, which may adversely affect FF's business and share price."